AdobeDocs/experience-platform.en/help/use-case-playbooks/playbooks/get-started.md

 ### Sandbox configuration for Adobe Journey Optimizer users {#sandbox-configuration-journey-optimizer}

-If your organization is licensed for Adobe Journey Optimizer, configure the sandbox for AJO presets for email, push, and SMS channels.
+If your organization is licensed for Adobe Journey Optimizer, configure the sandbox for Journey Optimizer presets for email, push, and SMS channels.

 ## Grant your team the required access permissions {#grant-access-permissions}